Inside Snapchat’s attempt to bridge the gap between TV and social media

 A lot can change in two years in Silicon Valley.
 In late 2016, Snapchat was one of the world’s most coveted social media empires, reporting record growth in its user base (51m users).
 But Mark Zuckerberg, who failed with a $3bn bid for the app in 2013, had other plans.

-The launch of Insta-Stories in July 2016, which made ephemeral picture and video messaging (Snapchat’s MO) possible on the Facebook-owned photo-sharing app, coupled with an unpopular redesign that was rolled out on Snapchat in late 2017 in the months following its Initial Public Offering, has seen the social media empire drop 5 million users in the first half of 2018.
+The launch of Insta-Stories in July 2016, which made ephemeral picture and video messaging (Snapchat’s MO) possible on the Facebook-owned photo-sharing app, coupled with an unpopular redesign that was rolled out on Snapchat in late 2017 in the months following its Initial Public Offering, has seen a drop of 5 million users in the first half of 2018.

-To make matters worse, head of content Nick Bell stepped down in November, just as the company entered a crucial period in its attempt to become a content and video platform.
+To make matters worse, head of content Nick Bell stepped down in November, just as the company entered a crucial period in its attempt to become a content, video and social media hybrid.
 Much of the reportage around the issues Snapchat is facing has an air of doom and gloom.
 MySpace (once a leader, now defunct) comparisons have even been made.
 All of a sudden, the narrative is that Snapchat needs saving.

 But all is not lost.
 Snapchat are still growing their user base in their key demographics; in the UK, the number of 18-24 year olds using the app is set to overtake that on Facebook by the end of 2018.
 Instagram, Snapchat’s closest competitor for the attention of young people – which has also recently rolled out IGTV, in direct competition with Snapchat’s non-scripted efforts – still has fewer users in the same age group here.
 And Snapchat is also the preferred social media of teens in the US.